HALIFAX MINSTER CHURCH

 During the Puritan period the interior decorations of the church were torn out, leaving a much more sparse interior than might have once existed.

-John Wesley preached here frequently in the 1740s and 1750s and the local vicar of St. Johns, Dr George Legh, befriended him and even lent him carriages and servants to allow Wesley to travel to Huddersfield to preach there also.
+John Wesley preached here frequently in the 1740s and 1750s and the local vicar of St. John’s, Dr George Legh, befriended him and even lent him carriages and servants to allow Wesley to travel to Huddersfield to preach there also.

 The church seems to have escaped the worst attentions of the Victorian restorers but has rather been isolated from the town by the post-Railway town planners who have allowed it to sit down a cul-de-sac hidden from the town by the car park of the station from where it can probably be seen at its best.
+It was recently given Minster status by the Church of England.

 Photo - Andrew J. Müller